HiddenWaste/HiddenWaste/README.md

 ## Welcome!!

-I'm an Undergraduate Student interested in all things AI, Audio, Data, WebDev, and even more!
+I just graduated with a B.S in Artificial Intelligence, a B.S in Digital Sound Desing, and a Creative Coding Certificate!

-Currently Working on: My Final Undergrad Project!
+I am interested in all things AI, Audio, Data, WebDev, and even more!

 Preferred languages - Python, JavaScript, Supercollider, C++, HTML, CSS